Difficulties strengthen the mind

 This quote from Seneca, the stoic philosopher, reminds us of the importance of having difficulties and struggles in life to build strength.
 Like a weightlifter needs to lift heavy weights to grow stronger, we need to experience difficult situations and adversity to build will and empathy.

 With rearing children, this is an important factor.
-If we do too much for our children and keep them free from struggle and difficulties they will not grow strong.
+If we do too much for our children and keep them free from struggle and difficulties, they will not grow strong.
 However, if we expose our children to too much stress and difficulty, we are likely to weaken them.
 As always, finding the right balance is the key.
 Being too tough on our children is just as harmful as being too soft.

 Side note: Anyone out there who works in the marketing dept for a car company, I think Seneca would make a great name for a car.
 Mazda Seneca?